marcinstepienpython/project2/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?
 - Separate git branch?

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

 ### Content

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media

-- The photos used in this site were obtained from ...
+- Search Box background image: travelimagetransparent.png obtained from https://bento.cdn.pbs.org/hostedbento-prod/filer_public/master%20images/SECE/Travel/travelimagetransparent.png

 ### Acknowledgements

 - I received inspiration for this project from X